-The Council of Bureaux (CoB) is the European umbrella organisation to which all national bureaux of insurance are affiliated.
+The Council of Bureaux (CoB) is the European umbrella organisation to which the national bureaux of insurance, the guarantee funds, the information centres and the compensation bodies are affiliated.
 The CoB adopts binding provisions such as the Internal Regulations.
 The CoB's secretariat is located in Brussels.

 The CoB was established in London in 1949.
 One year later, the CoB held its first official assembly in the course of which the format of the Green Card was defined.
 The Green Card System was introduced on 1 January 1953.
 In the following years, the organisation focused its attention on internationally harmonising the insurance cover and on optimising the protection of victims of road accidents by means of various agreements.
 Examples include the London Agreement, the Multilateral Guarantee Agreement and the Protection of Visitors Agreement.

 In 1991, the statutes of the CoB were adopted.
 In 1999, the organisation celebrated its 50th anniversary in Oxford.
 In 2003, the CoB issued the Internal Regulations, which replaced the London Agreement and the Multilateral Guarantee Agreement and uniformly regulated cooperation between the National Bureaux of Insurance.

-The CoB is an international non-profit organisation to which all National Bureaux of Insurance are affiliated.
+The CoB is an international non-profit organisation.
 The General Assembly is the CoB's supreme body.
 In addition to the President and the Secretary-General, there are various standing committees with various functions.

-The General Assembly is composed of all the National Bureaux of Insurance that are members of the CoB.
+The General Assembly is composed of all the national bureaux of insurance, the guarantee funds, the information centres and the compensation bodies that are members of the CoB.

 The Management Committee is the CoB's executive.
 The Management Committee is composed of the President and 10 additional members elected by the General Assembly.